Daniel-Nikpayuk/nik/README.md

 an extension of comments, a formalized way of categorizing known potential errors with a given method for example, and so when compiling, a more robust type deduction system could be utilitized for error recognition.

+The other errorology consideration is how best to include basic and/or generic debugging tools.
+From a theory point of view, a debugging tool is a language construct which tells the compiler to give feedback as means to find bugs.
+The theory of debugging adheres to complexity theory, and so one starts with *primitive* bugs, then looks for ways to combine them to form more complicated bugs, and finally one then looks for ways to compare or abstract them.
+From this lens, debugging code cannot strictly be modularized from any of the regular code.
+For example each piece of hardward as represented by code is intended in this **nik** library to be modularized, but when it comes to *feedback*, that means each piece of hardware can and should give feedback for debugging.
+If that's the case, the design will either intersperse debugging code within each module and their respective extensions, or it will be refactored and isolated, but inevitably parallel the shape of the non-debugging code library.

+My preference is to intersperse the debugging code.
+It's easier to keep track of a single framework than two parallel ones.

 ## Intersectionality - Bringing the angles together.

 This is the overall design.
 The code organization is broken down into folders: